joheli/ramiro/README.md

 docker run --name ramiro -v /your/path/to/marimo_notebooks:/app/notebooks -p 9000:9000 ghcr.io/joheli/ramiro:latest
 ```

-If you have started this on your own computer, you can now access the landing page under `http://localhost:9000`.
+If you have entered this on your own computer, you should now be able to access the landing page under `http://localhost:9000`.

 ## Install python packages